-The characteristic of water-resistance can often be a deciding factor when choosing a wearable device.
-However, if anyone tells you a watch or fitness tracker is fully waterproof, its a lie.
+The characteristic of water-resistance can often be a deciding factor when choosing a fitness tracker, smartwatch or heart rate monitor.
+However, if anyone tells you the device on your wrist is fully waterproof, its a lie.
 Because at a certain level of water pressure, every wearable will begin to leak.
 This is why regulation prohibits wearables to be marked as waterproof.
 Such a thing doesn’t exist.

 Essential reading: Top fitness trackers and health gadgets

-Much confusion remains regarding the various degrees of water-resistancy.
+Some confusion still remains regarding the various degrees of water-resistancy.
 Are you safe using your fitness device in the shower or in the rain?
 Will the device continue to function if you go into the swimming pool with it?

 In this article we try and shed some light on the matter.

 The first thing you need to do is check your device’s ISO rating.

 ISO has developed a standard providing test methods and labelling features for watches and fitness wearables sold as “water-resistant”.
 The international standard puts onus on manufacturers to prove their devices are water-resistant against criteria of industry best practice and international know-how.

 The ISO rating can often be found on the back of wrist watches or fitness devices to indicate how they is sealed against ingress of water.
 It is usually accompanied by an indication of the static test pressure that a sample of newly manufactured wearables were exposed to in a leakage test.
 The test pressure can be indicated either directly in bars, or (more commonly) as an equivalent water depth in meters (in the America sometimes also in feet).